BottyBott/wavefunction-now/README.md

 - Where we stand: reality is encountered in the present; models earn trust only by matching the events we can register now.
 - What \(\psi\) does: encodes those patterns via the Born rule (Probability = \(|\psi|^2\)). \(\psi\) itself is not observed; it is a modelling tool for the causal network of events.
 - Repo focus: compute \(\psi\), convert it to probabilities, and show—via Monte Carlo sampling—that the same correlation pattern (event histogram) emerges as in the physical apparatus.
+- Open systems: evolve density matrices with Lindblad generators or quantum trajectories so that decoherence and realistic detector models live in the same workflow.

 ## Structure
-- `src/`: installable `wavefunction_now` package with solver/measurement utilities.
+- `src/`: installable `wavefunction_now` package with split-step solvers, Lindblad/trajectory engines, and measurement + detector utilities.
 - `tests/`: pytest suite validating norm conservation, probability sums, and measurement collapse.
-- `notebooks/`: exploratory demos (double-slit, harmonic trap, grid sweeps, noisy detectors).
+- `notebooks/`: exploratory demos (double-slit, harmonic trap, grid sweeps, noisy detectors, decoherence trajectories).
 - `docs/`: conceptual explanations and validation notes.

 ## Getting started